-Patients with CKD should partake in physical activity to benefit their cardiovascular health and maintain a healthy weight [20].
-Obesity is associated with glomerular hyperfiltration, increased kidney venous pressure, and glomerular hypertrophy, suggesting that obesity may be a risk factor for CKD [68].
-Weight loss leads to improved blood pressure control, glycemic control, reduction of hyperfiltration, and proteinuria, suggesting that it can be an effective strategy in slowing the progression of kidney disease [68].
+Patients with CKD should partake in physical activity to benefit their cardiovascular health and maintain a healthy weight [19].
+Obesity is associated with glomerular hyperfiltration, increased kidney venous pressure, and glomerular hypertrophy, suggesting that obesity may be a risk factor for CKD [72].
+Weight loss leads to improved blood pressure control, glycemic control, reduction of hyperfiltration, and proteinuria, suggesting that it can be an effective strategy in slowing the progression of kidney disease [72].

-In the CKD population, exercise training has been shown to improve physical performance and functioning [71].
-Many studies also support the role of exercise in improving hypertension, inflammation, oxidative stress, and other cardiovascular risk factors in patients with CKD, with no evidence of a harmful effect on renal function [72].
-Referral to physical therapy or cardiac rehabilitation may be appropriate to safely increase physical activity in these patients [72].
-A Cochrane Review found evidence for significant benefit of regular exercise on physical fitness, walking capacity, cardiovascular dimensions, health-related quality of life, and some nutritional parameters in adults with CKD [73].
-A study of rats that had CKD induced by doxorubicin administration demonstrated that exercise ameliorated CKD by regulating renal cell apoptotic pathways; a greater beneficial effect was shown in rats that exercised for 60 minutes compared to 30 minutes, suggesting a duration-dependent benefit [74].
-A randomized controlled trial of 90 patients with CKD undergoing either standard care or exercise intervention demonstrated significant improvements in the exercise patients [75].
+In the CKD population, exercise training has been shown to improve physical performance and functioning [75].
+Many studies also support the role of exercise in improving hypertension, inflammation, oxidative stress, and other cardiovascular risk factors in patients with CKD, with no evidence of a harmful effect on renal function [76].
+Referral to physical therapy or cardiac rehabilitation may be appropriate to safely increase physical activity in these patients [76].
+A Cochrane Review found evidence for significant benefit of regular exercise on physical fitness, walking capacity, cardiovascular dimensions, health-related quality of life, and some nutritional parameters in adults with CKD [77].
+A study of rats that had CKD induced by doxorubicin administration demonstrated that exercise ameliorated CKD by regulating renal cell apoptotic pathways; a greater beneficial effect was shown in rats that exercised for 60 minutes compared to 30 minutes, suggesting a duration-dependent benefit [78].
+A randomized controlled trial of 90 patients with CKD undergoing either standard care or exercise intervention demonstrated significant improvements in the exercise patients [79].
 These patients took part in a combined aerobic and resistance training program for 12 months.
-Cardiorespiratory fitness (measured as peak oxygen consumption [VO2 max]), body composition, and diastolic function all improved significantly in this time period [75]), body composition, and diastolic function all improved significantly in this time period [75].
+Cardiorespiratory fitness (measured as peak oxygen consumption [VO2 max]), body composition, and diastolic function all improved significantly in this time period [79].
 An extended program may produce further benefits.